albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 There are two ways we can build a response for a request and return a "Hello World!".

-We can use the "normal" way adding the response body inside the array:
+We can use the "normal" way, that involves adding the response body inside the
+array:

 ```ruby
 # app.rb